Prag8855/aab/content/guides/losing-your-job.md

 ### Give your resignation letter

 To quit your job, you must give a resignation letter (*[[Kündigungsschreiben]]*).
-Your resignation is only valid when your employer receives your letter.
+Your resignation is only valid when your employer receives your resignation letter.
 That's when your [notice period](/glossary/Kündigungsfrist) starts.
-There are rules on how you write and deliver this letter.

 **[How to write and send a resignation letter ➞](/guides/german-resignation-letter)**

 **[Resignation letter generator ➞](/docs/resignation-letter)**

-If you did not choose to quit your job, do not give a resignation letter.
 Your employer can't force you to resign.
+Never give a resignation letter if you did not resign.

 ### See a doctor